How to start a dog-walking business in Canada

 • Business cards.
 Get a few hundred business cards printed.
 Have them in your wallet ready to give to any potential clients you come across.
 Hand them over to your friends and family members to give to pet owners they know.
 Give some to your customers, so they can easily refer you to their friends.

 • Search engine optimization (SEO).
-A lot of people will search for a dog walker on Google.
-If you can optimize your website to rank highly for the keywords your potential customers are using, this will attract them to you passively.
+A lot of people will search for a dog walker on search engines like Google.
+Consider hiring someone to create a website and optimize it to rank highly for the keywords your potential customers are using to attract them to you passively.

 • Organic social media marketing.
 It’s no secret that pictures of cute animals are a massive hit on social media.
 If you create a page sharing this sort of content (including some subtle marketing for your business), there’s a good chance it’ll get shared around.